PushpenderIndia/Sinister/README.md

 - [x] Sends Screenshot of Victim PC's Screen via email
 - [x] Creates Executable Binary With Zero Dependencies
 - [x] Create less size ~ 5mb payload with advance functionality
-- [x] Ofusticate the Payload before Generating it, hence Bypassing few more antivirus
+- [x] Obfusticate the Payload before Generating it, hence Bypassing few more antivirus
 - [x] Generated Payload is Encryted with base64, hence makes extremely difficult to reverse engineer the payload
 - [x] Function to Kill Antivirus on Victim PC and tries to disable the security
 - [x] Awesome Colourful Interface to generate payload